mehfuzh/LinqExtender/_posts/2010-11-21-getting-started.markdown

 The goal of this post is to get started creating custom provider using LinqExtender.

-To begin, let's say i want to build a simple provider. the context or entry point class that will be queried upon, need to first implement the following interface:
+To begin, let's say i want to build a simple provider.
+The context or entry-point class that will be queried upon, need to first implement the following interface:

 {% highlight csharp %}
 	public interface IQueryContext<T>